 .semaphore/semaphore.yml.
 Additional pipelines triggered via

 promotions are defined in separate files.

 Blocks & Tasks#

-Blocks are the heart of a pipeline.
-Each block has a task that defines one or more jobs.
-Jobs define the commands to execute.
+Blocks are the building blocks of a pipeline.
+Each block has a task defined by one or more jobs.
+Jobs specify the commands to execute.

 We will see how to define blocks, tasks and jobs later in this guide.
 You can also refer to the pipeline reference docs for complete information.